digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 engaged to perform its services to the User, Posten Bring will be liable only if these contract personnel would also be liable in accordance with the above in the same way as Posten Bring would have been.

-Digipost allows the User to transfer data from invoices received in Digipost to the User’s online bank for processing there.
-The User is personally responsible for the processing of invoices in the online bank and for ensuring that the correct account is charged at the correct time.

 ### **9.5** Termination